 The MCO must provide programs of wellness education.
 Such programs may include stress management, nutritional education, prenatal care, human development, care of newborn infants and programs focused on the importance of physical activity in maintaining health.
-Under Mountain Health Trust and West Virginia Health Bridge, the MCO must provide tobacco cessation benefits for pregnant women, adults, and children respectively.
+Under Mountain Health Trust, the MCO must provide tobacco cessation benefits for pregnant women, adults, and children.
 The MCO is not required to provide weight management services; the MCO may provide these services as a value-added service except for bariatric surgery which is a covered benefit under the State Plan.